bluetoother/ble-shepherd/doc/advanced_topics.md

 <a name="addDefinition"></a>
 ### 1. How to define your own Services and Characteristics

-To let **ble-shepherd** parse and build the packet of your private Services and Characteristics, you should first register the private definitions to **ble-shepherd** by `central.declare(type, regObjs)` method.
+To let **ble-shepherd** parse and build the packet of your private Services and Characteristics, you should first register the private definitions to **ble-shepherd** by calling `central.declare(type, regObjs)` method.

 * `regObjs` contains the registration information depending on which type, Service or Characteristic, you like to register to **ble-shepherd**.
     * If `type === 'service'`, `regObjs` should be given with an array of the _Service information object_.
 Each entry in this array should be an object with properties listed in the table: